 A soft lockdown may be necessary to secure the campus.
 District and/or site administration will notify staff using CrisisGo and follow the Lockdown procedures attachment.

 Armed Assault on Campus

 - 1. Call 911 - 2.
-Institute Lockdown Hard lockdown procedures and shelter in place - 3.
+Institute Lockdown Hard lockdown procedures and shelter in place.
+See Lockdown Procedures attachment. - 3.
 Remain on Lockdown until "All Clear" is instituted by the Sheriff's Department.

 Biological or Chemical Release